-(You may want to print off the Golf Tip Sheet that will help you with terminology, scoring basics, and a layout of a typical hole and some on course helpful things to know on each hole)
+This is a diagram of a typical golf hole layout and some associated terminology.
+You may also want to print off the Golf Tip Sheet that will help you with terminology, scoring basics, and a layout of a typical hole and some on course helpful things to know on each hole.

 The Fairway: The fairway usually runs 30 - 50 yards wide and it's where the ball should land before approaching the green.
 It is made up of shorter, manicured grass so it is easier to hit from.

 The Putting Green: This is the extremely smooth surface surrounding the hole where players putt.
 The edge of the green is bordered with slightly longer grass and is called the "fringe."

 The Rough: This is the area off either side of the fairway where the grass is allowed to grow longer.
 Courses may have two or three cuts of rough where the grass is a different length in each one.
 It is difficult to hit the ball from this area.